afifmazhar/ncaa_rankings/README.md

 **Cleaning:**

+Data sets are cleaned of erroneous lines, hyperlinks, and superflous columns.
-Data sets are cleaned and combined, matching team names to their ratings for each historical March Madness game.
+Data frames are then merged, matching team names to their ratings for each historical March Madness game.
 The cleaned and merged CSV will follow the format - year,round,team1,seed1,score1,team2,seed2,score2,score_diff,SRS1,RPI1,SRS2,RPI2

 **Analysis & Methodology:**